 Eating too Quickly: Dogs can eat too quickly, leading to indigestion and an upset stomach.
 They may swallow air and food, leading to bloating and discomfort.

 Parasites are a severe hazard to your furry friend, causing anything from uncomfortable itching to life-threatening conditions if not addressed swiftly.
 A pup’s queasy stomach may be caused by a variety of parasites, like:

 Poisoning: Your dog may have accidentally poisoned himself by ingesting items unsuitable for canine consumption, like cleaners and OTC (over-the-counter) medications.
 It can also cause an upset stomach in dogs.

 Excessive diarrhea and vomiting can also lead to an upset stomach in dogs.
-If your dog is repeatedly vomiting or has frequent bouts of diarrhea, it’s essential to observe and take him to the vet.
+If your dog is repeatedly vomiting or has frequent bouts of diarrhea, observing and taking him to the vet is essential.